vmware-tanzu/function-buildpacks-for-knative/CONTRIBUTING.md

 ![System Architecture Diagram](hack/architecture-diagram.png)

 As you can see in the diagram's example above, a developer is using one of our Function Templates to write their code into.
-They run `pack build <name> --builder <builder-version>` to build a version of their code with dependencies included, then they run it in Docker locally to interact as an end user.
+They run `pack build <name> --builder <builder>` to build a version of their code with dependencies included, then they run it in Docker locally to interact as an end user.
 This is a potential open-source use-case; a Tanzu Application involved use-case would skip several steps and run `tanzu workload create`.

-If we break down what the `--builder` flag entains, it runs the builder provided against our code.
-This builder could be our provided URL _or_ a local path for an experimental builder.
+> See the [buildpacks.io documentation](https://buildpacks.io/docs/operator-guide/create-a-builder) to learn more about builders.

 ### Working with the packages in the repository